Reading and Burghfield Common

 The campground in the background to the right.

-I had been given a heavy backpack with tools, spare tubes, etc. Not having a rack front pack, I strapped it onto the handlebars (only a newbie bikes with something on their back).
-Approaching Brockenhurst disaster struck.
+I had been given a heavy backpack with tools, spare tubes, etc. Not having a rear rack or front pack, I strapped it onto the handlebars (only a newbie bikes with something on their back).
+Approaching Brockenhurst on a busy road disaster struck.
 The last thing I remember was trying to adjust the straps on the backpack, sort of like tuning a car radio while driving.
 I took a header over the handlebars, cracking a front tooth and scuffing my upper lip.
 After a few seconds or minutes I came to and was able to continue; and we made it back to the rental shop and eventually Reading.
 That I didn't do more damage was due to luck and the fact that British blacktop must be extremely smooth.First Previous Next Last